Monique Ohsan Bellepeau: Career

 Monique Ohsan Bellepeau was a journalist and a news announcer on the national TV channel, the Mauritius Broadcasting Corporation.

-She won the parliamentary elections and was appointed as Vice President on 12 November 2010 following the death of Vice President Angidi Chettiar.
+She won the parliamentary elections and was appointed Vice President on 12 November 2010 following the death of Vice President Angidi Chettiar.
 She was elected unanimously by all members of the National Assembly to become the first female Vice President of Mauritius.
 Ohsan Bellepeau was a member of the Mauritian Labor Party and later became the President of the Party.
 She is the daughter of Bartholomée Ohsan, who was a founding member of the party.

 On 30 March 2012, Mauritius president Anerood Jugnauth resigned after a feud with the country's prime minister, leaving the presidential chair to vice-president Ohsan Bellepeau.
-She was succeeded as President by Kailash Purryag on 21 July 2012.
+She was succeeded as president by Kailash Purryag on 21 July 2012.

 On 29 May 2015, President Kailash Purryag resigned, leaving the presidential chair again to vice-president Ohsan Bellepeau.
-She was succeeded as President by Ameenah Gurib on 5 June 2015.
+She was succeeded as president by Ameenah Gurib on 5 June 2015.

 Private life

 She was married to Yves Joseph Bellepeau, who was a businessman.
-He died on 16 November 2010, three days after she was sworn in as Vice President.
+He died on 16 November 2010, three days after she was sworn in as vice president.